NASA-SW-VnV/ikos/TROUBLESHOOTING.md

 Compiling IKOS with both `-DBUILD_SHARED_LIBS=ON` and `-DIKOS_LINK_LLVM_DYLIB=ON` should fix the issue by linking against the libLLVM shared library.

+### "/usr/bin/ld: cannot find -lLLVMCore" while running Make

+Your LLVM library was built as one single shared library `libLLVM.so` (`LLVM_BUILD_LLVM_DYLIB=1`), but CMake was configured to query specific library components and match link flags against them.

+Compiling IKOS with both `-DBUILD_SHARED_LIBS=ON` and `-DIKOS_LINK_LLVM_DYLIB=ON` should fix the issue by linking against the single libLLVM shared library.

 Analysis issues
 ---------------